Step-by-Step rpact Tutorial

 Exploring the user interface of the rpact Shiny app

 The online shiny app for rpact is available at https://shiny.rpact.com.
 The default settings when the Shiny app is loaded is for a fixed sample design, which means that there is only one look at the data (kMax = 1).
 In other words, the default setting is not for a sequential design, but a traditional design where the data is analyzed once.
-Moving the slider for the “Maximum number of stages” would increase the number of looks in the design (you can select up to up to 10 looks).
+Moving the slider for the “Maximum number of stages” would increase the number of looks in the design (you can select a maximum of up to 10 looks).

 Screenshot of the default settings in the design tab of the rpact Shiny app.